Edge-unfolding nested prismatoids: Preliminaries

-That is, the unfolding of the subpath $(w_0,w_k)$ is a stretching of its orthogonal projection to the plane $H_B$ in the sense of Observation \ref{obs:curvature}.
-Likewise, $(v_0,v_K)_\Ga$ is stretched by its unfolding.
-We summarize this: \begin{observation} The first part of Observation \ref{obs:curvature} holds for nested prismatoids. \end{observation}
+That is, the unfolding of $[b_1,\dots,b_K]$, the base boundary of $M$, is a stretching of its orthogonal projection to the plane.
+Likewise, $[a_1,\dots, a_k]$ is stretched by its unfolding.
+This establishes the first part of the observation.